 - Computer systems analysts

 - Computer and information systems managers

-If you are passionate for both business and technology a degree in information systems could be the right path for you.
-Find out by learning more about the GCU Bachelor of Science in Business Information Systems degree program.
+If you are passionate about both business and technology a degree in information systems could be the right path for you.
+Find out by learning more about GCU’s Bachelor of Science in Business Information Systems degree program.

 General Education Requirements

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.